demovibes/watermelon/README.md

   `python manage.py runserver`
   This will start a local webserver for testing watermelon, running at http://127.0.0.1:8000/.
-(To run an server that can be accessed externally, add an IP and port, as in `python manage.py runserver 0:8000`)
+(To run an server that can be accessed externally, add an IP and port, as in `python manage.py runserver 0:8080`) Note that the Icecast default port is 8000, so the dev server should be run on a different port.